 Anita S. Hollander, Assistant Head and Director of Information Management

 Behn, B.K.
-(Deloitte LLP Professor and CBER Faculty Fellow), PhD, CPA – Arizona State
+(Deloitte LLP Professor), PhD, CPA – Arizona State

 Luna, L., PhD, CPA – Tennessee

 Myers, J.N.
 (Dennis Hendrix Distinguished Professor), PhD – Michigan

 Myers, L.A.
 (Haslam Distinguished Chair), PhD, CMA – Michigan

 Neal, T.L.
 (Richard L. Townsend Distinguished Professor), PhD, CPA – Tennessee

 Fuller, R.M.
 (Jan R. Williams Professor), PhD – Indiana

 Carroll, D.M., MAcc, CPA – Tennessee